BARRETTMEAG/Lucidum/2. Alignments/README.md

+Overview:
-Alignments contains the trimmed versions of the SuperMatrix and the nucleotides.
+- Alignments contains the trimmed versions of the SuperMatrix and the nucleotides.